christiangalsterer/pg-promise-prometheus-exporter/README.md

 // set up pg-promise
 const initOptions: IInitOptions = {/* initialization options */}
 const pgp: IMain = pgPromise(initOptions)
-const db: any = pgp(connection) // the connection parameter is either a configuration object or a connection string
+const database: any = pgp(/* the connection parameter is either a configuration object or a connection string */)

 // set up the prometheus client